AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 Doc.
+	And present my compliments to him, and letC
+[275]C
-	And present my compliments to him, and letÊ[275]Ê him know that I will explain the generosity of his conduct in a Mogul Tale, that I intend to publish, giving an account of our 	adventures in our grand Air Balloon.
+ him know that I will explain the generosity of his conduct in a Mogul Tale, that I intend to publish, giving an account of our 	adventures in our grand Air Balloon.
 	Back matter